readyapi/cligenius/docs/tutorial/subcommands/add-cligenius.md

 That's the core idea.

-You can just create `types.Types()` apps and add them inside one another.
+You can just create `cligenius.Cligenius()` apps and add them inside one another.

 And you can do that with any levels of commands that you want.

 Do you need sub-sub-sub-subcommands?
-Go ahead, create all the `types.Types()`s you need and put them together with `app.add_types()`.
+Go ahead, create all the `cligenius.Cligenius()`s you need and put them together with `app.add_cligenius()`.

 In the next sections we'll update this with more features, but you already have the core idea.

-This way, in the same spirit of Click, **Types** applications are composable, each `types.Types()` can be a *CLI app* by itself, but it can also be added as a command group to another Types app.
+This way, in the same spirit of Click, **Cligenius** applications are composable, each `cligenius.Cligenius()` can be a *CLI app* by itself, but it can also be added as a command group to another Cligenius app.